MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-events-section.md

 This directive references an INF-writer-defined *event-provider-install-section* elsewhere in the INF file for the drivers of the devices covered by this *DDInstall* section.
 For more information, see [**INF AddEventProvider Directive**](inf-addeventprovider-directive.md).

 <a href="" id="include-filename-inf--filename2-inf----"></a>**Include=***filename***.inf**\[**,***filename2***.inf**\]...
 This optional entry specifies one or more additional system-supplied INF files that contain sections needed to install this device.
-If this entry is specified, usually so is a **Needs** entry.
+If this entry is specified, a **Needs** entry is also usually required.

 For more information about the **Include** entry and restrictions on its use, see [Specifying the Source and Target Locations for Device Files](specifying-the-source-and-target-locations-for-device-files.md).